threefoldtech/owncloud_deployer/README.md

 ##### `/owncloud/api/requests/export` [GET] (admin only)

-- Download a copy of all registered users as csv
+- Download a copy of all registered users as CSV

 ### Advanced Usage
 refer to [docs/](docs/)